Auditing actions when using personal AI assistants

 - Financial and liability rules if personal licences are used for work tasks.

 Write the policy plainly.
 Include example prompts that are acceptable and examples that are not.
-That reduces arguments and speeds compliance.
+That cuts down on arguments and makes compliance easier to handle.

 Set minimum audit fields and keep logs for at least 180 days.
-Plug assistant events into your SIEM and make a few high-value alerts.
+Feed assistant events into your SIEM and set a few high-value alerts.
 Train staff with short, practical exercises.
-Treat personal AI assistants as routed services: same controls, same scrutiny, lower tolerance for ambiguity.
-Follow those steps and AI integration will lift workplace productivity without bankrupting your compliance posture.
+Treat personal AI assistants as routed services: same controls, same scrutiny, less room for hand-waving.